If you’re a business based in California, you’ve likely had dealings with the Employment Development Department (EDD).

-EDD benefit audits are conducted on a daily, weekly, and quarterly basis.
+EDD benefit audits are conducted often- on a daily, monthly and quarterly basis to ensure that Unemployment Insurance (UI) is distributed to eligible claimants only.
 They are done through matching information provided by employers against information provided by individuals who have filed a UI claim.
 According to EDD, there are four types of benefit audits:

 New Employee Registry Benefit Audit